Advocates are fighting to stop the federal execution of Brandon Bernard, the ninth of this year

 The statement comes in direct opposition of the incoming administration.
 A spokesperson for the Biden transition said the incoming president "opposes the death penalty, now and in the future, and as president will work to end its use."

 A Gallup poll conducted in June found that a majority of American adults, 54%, believe that the death penalty is morally acceptable.
-This is a six-percentage-point decline compared to the year prior, showing a record low percentage of Americans support capital punishment in the poll's 20-year history.
+This is a six-percentage-point decline compared to the year prior — a record-low percentage of Americans support capital punishment in the poll's 20-year history.

 Clare Hymes contributed reporting.